gehrigkeane/gehrigkeane.github.io/index.md

 Parents, I can't emphasize enough how grateful Andrea and I are for all of the help you've provided bringing our impromptu wedding together.
 We recognize such spontaneous plans have likely elevated feelings of stress this holiday season, and for that we apologize.
 We've been searching for wedding scenarios that are true to our relationship for a while now, and the relaxed ceremonies defined below very much resonate with both of us.

-Finally, we'd like to emphasize that the aim for our wedding is relaxed, comfortable, and Family/Friends centric. **Wear what you want!** We'll be dressed all fancy because it's fun, you're more than welcome to follow suit *(\*\*no pun intended\*\*)*, but Christmas sweaters or pajamas are entirely welcome!
+Finally, we'd like to reiterate that the aim for our wedding is relaxed, comfortable, and Family/Friends centric. **Wear what you want!** We'll be dressed all fancy because it's fun, you're more than welcome to follow suit *(\*\*no pun intended\*\*)*, but Christmas sweaters or pajamas are entirely welcome!

 ## Time-line
 ---

 The following table outlines our general time-line of events.
-December 24, Thursday is the day of our Wedding!
-[Directions](#directions) can be found below.
+December 24, Saturday is the day of our Wedding!
+Directions can be found below.

 | Date | Time | Description |
 | --- | --- | --- |